This article is written for home/office scenarios, it’s NOT recommended for production.

 Next, run this command in Cloud Shell to create the vng-hub-vnet-1 virtual network gateway:

 If you run this command using the ‘–no-wait‘ parameter, you don’t see any feedback or output.
-This parameter allows the gateway to create in the background.
+This parameter allows the gateway to be created in the background.
 It takes around 30 minutes to create a gateway.

 az network vnet-gateway create --resource-group rg-s2s-vpn-home --name vng-hub-vnet-1 --public-ip-address pip-hub-vpn-gw --vnet Hub-VNet-1 --gateway-type Vpn --vpn-type RouteBased --sku VpnGw1 --no-wait